FairwindsOps/insights-docs/docs/technical-details/architecture/architecture.md

 * Network access to `insights.fairwinds.com`

 Additional architecture notes and RBAC requirements for different reports are listed below.
-Note that the Insights Agent only requires _egress_ from the cluster - you will not need to open up access for any kind of network ingress.
+Note that the Insights Agent only requires _egress_ from the cluster.
+You will not need to open up access for any kind of network ingress.

 ## Network Egress